open-wc/open-wc/packages/semantic-dom-diff/README.md

 });
 ```

-Snapshots are stored in the `__snapshots__` folder in your project, using the most top level `describe` as the name for your snapshots file.
+Snapshots are stored in the `__snapshots__` folder in your project, using the most top-level `describe` as the name for your snapshots file.

 #### Updating a snapshot